Tornion Panimo continues the story of Lappish beer

 For this season, Shaman Skis found a distributor in North-America.
 The company primarily manufactures competition skis, but according to Sami, the different models serve hobby skiiers as well.
 The skis have sold well and the duo hope that the growth will continue enough to make manufacturing these skis from Lapland a profitable business one day.

 Shaman Skis is 3 years old, and the company currently runs largely on the entrepreneurs’ passion.
 While Kolomainen travels around the world as the mogul skiing team’s head coach, Mustonen works a day job at the BRP snowmobile factory in Rovaniemi.
 Their free evenings are spent doing their company’s paperwork.
-Starting a ski brand of their own is a dream come true and a reward in and of itself, but the biggest encouragement comes from the feedback from competitions.
+Being a manufacturer of mogul skis and starting a ski brand of their own is a dream come true and a reward in and of itself, but the biggest encouragement comes from the feedback from competitions.